How to find my IP address

 - Open the Linux or Unix shell if you are utilizing a GUI interface for your Linux or Unix machine.

 - From the prompt, type "ifconfig eth0" (without the quotes) and press Enter.
-Once done, you should have a listing of network information similar to what is seen below.
+Once done, a list of network information similar to what is shown below should appear.